pulumi/examples/aws-ts-vpc-with-ecs-fargate-py/ecs-fargate-python/README.md

 4. Populate the config.

    Here are aws [endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)

+   The [StackReference](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies) constructor takes as input a string of the form `org/project/stack`, and lets you access the outputs of that stack.
+This format is ONLY for the SaaS based backend of pulumi(not for self-hosted).

-   Note: the mystackpath is the key.
+   Note: The key is `mystackpath`.
 The value for it will be your `stackreference` from the vpc:

    e.g.:  `team-qa/crosswalk-vpc/vpc-fargate-dev`
    ```